Here are 7 tips to keep your pooch happy, healthy and in great shape all winter long.

-Winter means colder days, longer evenings, rain, fog and snow.
-Your dog still needs to go outside though and, just like people, dogs need to acclimatise to colder temperatures.
+Winter means colder days, longer evenings, freezing rain and snow.
+Your dog still needs daily walks and trips to the park, but don't forget: dogs need to acclimate to colder temperatures just like us.

-If your dog starts whining and lifting up their feet when out walking it’s most likely too cold underfoot.
+If your dog starts whining and lifting up its feet when out walking, it's most likely too cold underfoot.

-“Trim the hair around your dog’s feet to help prevent ice-balls,” she advises, “these form between the pads and toes of the feet and are really painful.”
+'Trim the hair around your dog's feet to help prevent ice-balls,' she says, 'these form between the pads and toes of the feet and are really painful.'

 It's also important to wipe your dog down thoroughly after a snowy walk as the grit from the roads can irritate them.

-“Dogs lick their paws and too much salt can upset a dog’s kidneys,” says Elena Cavazzi from pet charity Blue Cross.
-“Also, if they swallow grit used on pavements and roads their digestive systems can be affected.
-De-icing products are poisonous to dogs.”
+'Dogs lick their paws, and too much salt can upset their kidneys,' says Elena Cavazzi from pet charity Blue Cross.
+'Also, if they swallow grit used on pavements and roads their digestive systems can be affected.
+De-icing products are poisonous to dogs.'

 Both owner and dog should wear bright, reflective clothing when they're out walking in the dark so motorists can see them.

-“Stay away from frozen ponds or lakes and keep your dog on a lead near frozen water,” she adds.
-“Don’t go in after them.
-Most dogs are strong swimmers and are more likely to get themselves out of trouble than you are.”
+'Stay away from frozen ponds or lakes and keep your dog on a lead near frozen water,' says Elena Cavazzi.
+'If they do go in, don't go in after them.
+Most dogs are strong swimmers and are more likely to get themselves out of trouble than you are.'

 Dogs that exercise less in the winter need to eat less.

-“It’s dark, or wet, or snowing, so they’re on the lead rather than running around,” she says.
+'It's dark, or wet, or snowing, so they're on the lead rather than running around,' says Elena.

-“You could also add some indoor play into the dog’s training routine,” she adds.
+'You could also add some indoor play into the dog's training routine.'

 Did you know that festive food is bad for dogs?
 Keep it on high surfaces and in cupboards, out of reach.

-“Dogs can’t handle red meat, meat fat and sauces, and chocolate is toxic,” Elena Cavazza says.
+'Dogs can't handle meat fat and sauces, and chocolate is toxic,' Elena says.

 In winter, it's more important than ever that your dog is microchipped, has an ID Tag and is wearing a collar.

-Watch out for all these potential hazards and problems and you’ll have a safe and happy dog this winter.
-However, if you are worried about taking your dog out in winter gain extra piece of mind with insurance cover.
+Watch out for all these potential hazards and problems and you'll have a safe and happy dog this winter.
+However, if you are worried about taking your dog out in winter, gain extra peace of mind with insurance cover.